Last updated on 2026-04-08

 Graduates of the Biomedical Engineering Technology program have a wide range of career opportunities in Canada, including:

-• Biomedical Engineering Technologist: Maintain and repair medical equipment in hospitals and clinics.
+- Biomedical Engineering Technologist: Responsible for maintaining and repairing medical equipment in hospitals and clinics.

-• Technical Support Specialist: Provide support and training for medical equipment users in clinical settings.
+- Technical Support Specialist: Provides support and training for healthcare professionals on the use of medical equipment.

-These roles not only offer competitive salaries but also the chance to contribute to advancements in healthcare technology and patient care.
+These roles not only offer competitive salaries but also provide opportunities for advancement and specialization within the field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.